 The Georgia Educator Ethics Assessments are designed to both teach and assess knowledge of the Georgia Code of Ethics for Educators and ethical skills to guide behaviors and decision making.

 - Educator Ethics – Program Entry (GACE Test Code 350): Required for most Pre-Service applicants and all Induction Pathway 4 applicants on or after January 1, 2015.

 - Educator Ethics – Program Exit (GACE Test Code 360): Required for Induction Pathway 1 or 2 applicants and those converting Induction Pathway 3 or 4 certificates on or after January 1, 2015.

 For more information, please visit the Ethics Assessment

 Content Pedagogy Assessment

 The GaPSC-approved content pedagogy assessment, called edTPA

 in Georgia, is designed to assess knowledge and skills in the areas of student development and learning, instruction and assessment, and professional roles and responsibilities.
-A passing score on this assessment or an acceptable substitute will be required for most individuals receiving an Induction certificate on or after September 1, 2015.
-Professional certified out-of-state educators with at least one year of teaching experience during their career will not be required to fulfill this requirement.
-As with the Ethics Assessment and the Special Education requirement, individuals earning Induction Pathway 3 certificates will not have to complete this requirement until conversion of their certificate.
+A passing score on this assessment will be required for individuals receiving an Induction Pathway 1 and Pathway 2 certificate on or after September 1, 2015.

 For more information, please visit the Content Pedagogy Assessment